 Your website is also meant to drive user actions, such as signing up for a trial, subscribing to a newsletter, or making a purchase.
 The color of your call-to-action buttons plays a role in achieving this.

-CTA buttons need to stand out and be immediately noticeable, but it should still align with your brand’s overall aesthetic.
-Choose a color that is unique to your brand and sets you apart.
+CTA buttons need to stand out and be immediately noticeable, but they should still align with your brand’s overall aesthetic.

 SEOProfy’s homepage uses a bright yellow "Book a Free consultation" button that stands out against the white background, making it immediately noticeable.

-• Branding: While the CTA button should stand out, it should still align with your brand’s color palette to maintain consistency to reinforce your brand identity even in action-oriented elements.
+Branding: While the CTA button should stand out, it should also align with your brand’s color palette to maintain consistency and reinforce your brand identity.

 Dropbox uses a blue "Try for free" button that aligns with its brand color palette.

-Slack features a deep purple "Get Started" button on its homepage, which contrasts well with the white background and other page elements.
+On its homepage, Slack features a deep purple "Get Started" button that contrasts well with the white background and other page elements.

 5. Website Pop-Ups